dovahcrow/dovahcrow.github.io/content/post/kindle-pdf-optimization-service.md

 # Update:
   Due to lack of funding, I decided to move it to another service provider which brings in new restrictions to this service:

-  * Total file size for a single email may not be larger than 6 MB.
-So if you have multiple files to convert, please send them in separate emails
+  * ~~Total file size for a single email may not be larger than 6 MB.
+So if you have multiple files to convert, please send them in separate emails~~
-  * File should be finished converting within 5 min, which means your file cannot have many pages.
+  * Conversion of _Each_ file should be finished within 5 min, which means your file cannot have many pages.
 So if you want to convert a whole book, please cut them into small batches.
 In principle, this service suits most for paper reading.

+  Update, take 2: I integrated a small hack into the service as the first feature in 2018, so there's no restriction on file size anymore.
 # What it is?

 I'm fond of reading academic things on my Kindle, however, most academic papers are not designed to be read on a 6-inch size screen, let alone those with two columns format.

-I took two days writing a service and now things go easy.
-You can just send your pdf to `kindle.book.converter@gmail.com` with your `Amazon Kindle push service email address` as subject, then a cropped version of your book will be pushed to your Kindle automatically.
+I took some time writing a service and now things go easy.
+You can just send your pdf to `kindle.book.converter@gmail.com` with your `Send-To-Kindle` address as the subject, then a cropped version of your book will be pushed to your Kindle automatically.
-Notice that the email address you used to send email to `kindle.book.converter@gmail.com` should also have permissions to push books to your Kindle directly.

-Basically, this service will crop your book into a Kindle-readable format on server and send it pretending it is you sending the book by mocking the email address.
+Basically, this service will crop your book into a Kindle readable format and send it pretending it is you sending the book by mocking the sender address.

+So, notice that the email used to send PDFs to `kindle.book.converter@gmail.com` should be in your [Approved Personal Document E-mail List](https://www.amazon.com/gp/sendtokindle/email).

 # Page selection if file too large